aleshaleksey/fansys23/04-combat.md

 - In cold weather, a blanket gives +2 to this save, while a bedroll gives +4.
 - A tent gives +2 to ameliorate/fortify, a yurt obviates the need for such a roll.
 This does not apply on terrain where it is not possible to place a tent or yurt, such as in swamps, dense forests or on steep slopes.
+- Waterproofed clothes/armour gives a +2 bonus to CON saves when travelling under severe/extreme precipitation.
+Waterproof gear gives a +2 bonus to CON saves when camping in wet or rainy conditions.
 - Wearing medium or heavy armour gives a penalty to this CON save equal to the armour rating (instead of making a separate roll).

 Thus a character taking a long rest in armour on unameliorated terrain must make two separate CON saves to rest successfully.